All Episodes

 He has a strategy.

-Yeah and uh with what's going on in Saudi Arabia now this purge, this takeover this how's that going to affect the oil situation?
+And with what's going on in Saudi Arabia now, this purge, this takeover, how's that going to affect the oil situation?

-I mean I think they made a mistake a couple of years ago from their point of view not restricting production we will see going forward if the Russians and the Saudis and the other members of OPEC uh do what I think is reasonable for them to do under the circumstances we face well this is a great book by Doug Schoen's Putin on the March important book to read.
+We will see going forward if the Russians and the Saudis and the other members of OPEC do what I think is reasonable for them to do under the circumstances we face.

 Hillary would have been perfect for him.

-I well I think he felt that because of Trump's conciliatory approach towards Russia he'd be better.
+Well, I think he felt that because of Trump's conciliatory approach towards Russia, he'd be better.

 And this was a giant step of an adverse nature against the Trump administration and the president personally.

-But, Doug Schoen, you're an old Washington hand.
+But Doug Shoan, you're an old Washington hand.

-You're right not evidence yet but a suggestion that the president may well have been complicit with whatever General Flynn was doing.
+Not evidence yet, but a suggestion that the president may well have been complicit with whatever General Flynn was doing.

-And the president points out I asked him to make contact with thirty-five countries.
+And the president points out I asked him to make contact with 35 countries.

-And maybe you're not supposed to do that till you're technically president, but it's done all the time by a president elect.
+And maybe you're not supposed to do that until you're technically president, but it's done all the time by a president-elect.

-Mark, I think we're in choppy C's for the president.
+Mark, I think we're in choppy seas for the president.

-Uh he hasn't his vote hasn't capsized yet but this is not a sea of calm.
+His boat hasn't capsized yet, but this is not a sea of calm.

 I think you'd agree with that.

-Uh well in the end what would Putin want?
+Well, in the end, what would Putin want?

-More uh territory, more money what he wants more territory, more influence, and most of all to reconstruct the Russian Empire, which is all or part of the former Soviet Union.
+He wants more territory, more influence, and most of all, to reconstruct the Russian Empire, which is all our part of the former Soviet Union.

-I mean I don't I don't have those kind of lofty net worth but uh let's just say he's almost certainly in the billions not millions.
+I mean, I don't have those kind of lofty net worths, but let's just say he's almost certainly in the billions, not millions.

 Yeah.